jrief/django-formset/docs/source/buttons.rst

   the latter case that value is transferred to the target field.
   By prefixing the source value with a ``^`` caret, the value is taken from a response object fetched by a previous request.
+* ``setExtraData(path.to.target, source_value)`` sets a value to be submitted as extra data along with the form data.
+The target path specifies where to store that value inside the extra data object.
+The source value can be a string, number or a boolean.
+By prefixing the source value with a ``^`` caret, the value is taken from a response object fetched by a previous request.
 * ``emit("event name")`` emit a named event to the DOM.
 * ``clearErrors`` clears all error annotations from a previously failed form validation.
 * ``activate`` activates the button to be intercepted by another component, for instance in